Eight-to-fourteen modulation

 Eight-to-fourteen modulation (EFM) is a data encoding technique – formally, a line code – used by compact discs (CD), laserdiscs (LD) and pre-Hi-MD MiniDiscs.
 EFMPlus is a related code, used in DVDs and Super Audio CDs (SACDs).

-EFM and EFMPlus were both invented by Kees A. Schouhamer Immink.
+Kees Schouhamer Immink invented EFM and EFMPlus.
 According to European Patent Office former President Benoît Battistelli, "Immink's invention of EFM made a decisive contribution to the digital revolution."
+He received a personal technical Emmy award for his contributions to DVD and Blu-ray disc.

 Technological classification

 EFM belongs to the class of DC-free run-length limited (RLL) codes; these have the following two properties: